-Spend your summer participating in important archaeological excavations throughout Israel, and earn credit from the Rothberg International School at Hebrew University – the best university in Israel.
+Spend your break participating in important archaeological excavations throughout Israel, and earn credit from the Rothberg International School at Hebrew University – the best university in Israel.

 - Earn academic credit for any of our archaeological field schools.

 - Choose from archaeological digs from a variety of different periods in Israel’s history.

 - Experience the land of the Bible through travel and tours.

 - Take part in lectures and seminars provided by leading archaeologists from Hebrew University.

 You can choose to participate in an excavation for the field experience only, or you can decide to also earn credit from HebrewU during your participation.
 The process differs according to your choice.